ryan-gorzek/opossum-V1-omics/README.md

   * Seurat 4.3.0
 * **Python** ≥ 3.9

-  * used for spatial region selection (preprocessing) and spatial archetype analysis (figure 3)
+  * Used for spatial region selection (preprocessing) and spatial archetype analysis (Figure 3)
 * **MATLAB** r2023a

-  * used for ParTI archetype analysis
+  * Used for ParTI archetype analysis

 Some analyses were performed with custom R tools: